 But before that, actress Asia Argento wooed “LeRoy” and bought the film rights to one of the books, “The Heart Is Deceitful Above All Things.”
 She turned it into a film in which she played the LeRoy character’s mother, and her son was played by an 8-year-old actor named Jimmy Bennett.

 Argento is fictionalized in Kelly’s film, played by Diane Kruger as a character simply named Eva.
-But she’s now in the news, facing accusations by Jimmy Bennett that she sexually abused him — not during the making of “The Heart Is Deceitful,” but nine years later.
+But she broke into the news last year just before the film’s premiere at the Toronto Film Festival, facing accusations by Jimmy Bennett that she sexually abused him — not during the making of “The Heart Is Deceitful,” but nine years later.
+(She denied the accusation.)

-With Kruger playing a significant role in the film while the Argento saga plays out in the press, Kelly’s film risks being overshadowed by a story that has very little to do with what’s onscreen.
-If “Jeremiah Terminator LeRoy” was more compelling, it might be able to overcome that — but instead it’s a well-acted curiosity that never quite manages to be as intriguing as it should be.
+With Kruger playing a significant role in the film while the Argento saga plays out in the press, Kelly’s film risks being overshadowed by a story that has very little to do with what’s on screen.
+If “JT LeRoy” was more compelling, it might be able to overcome that — but instead it’s a well-acted curiosity that never quite manages to be as intriguing as it should be.

 Partly, that’s because of the point of view it employs.
 The film was based on Knoop’s memoir, “Girl Boy Girl: How I Became JT Leroy,” and it is mostly told from her perspective.
 But she’s a passive character who only slowly comes to have much agency in what she’s doing; Albert is clearly the more interesting of the two women, which makes it frustrating that we don’t get more from her.